Compliment and complement are two commonly confused words. They sound alike, but they have very different meanings.

 - They complimented her on her new job.

 - He paid me a compliment when he said my English grammar was excellent.

 - Tom is always paying me compliments about how I dress.

-- The drinks were free, with the compliments of the hotel.
+- The dessert was free, with the compliments of the chef.